Springtime And Your Pet

 But it's important to remember that fleas and other nasties are at their worst this season, and fresh new grass and pollinating plants can irritate sensitive skin.
 Read our tips for keeping your pet healthy, happy and safe this Spring!

 Pet Circle's vets talk about their top 5 recommended pet products for Spring.
 View more helpful videos on Pet Circle's Youtube Channel.

 1. Ticks: Very high risk.
+There are 3 species of ticks in Australia: The Paralysis Tick, The Brown Dog Tick, and the Bush Tick.
+Only the Paralysis Tick is venomous.
 Paralysis Ticks - are one of the most important Australian parasites due to their abundancy along the heavily populated Eastern coastline, and the deadly paralysis condition they create.
 Ticks are at their worst during Spring and Summer due to their breeding season.
 This seasonal 'tick explosion' can vary each year, and can begin as early as late July.
-(In 2020, vets are already seeing a spike in tick activity due to unusual weather conditions earlier in the year.)
 To check whether ticks are presenting a risk early this year in your area, ask your local vet clinic.

 2. Fleas: High risk.
 Fleas love the warm weather and breed most actively during Spring.
 Fleas can be very difficult to see in your pet's fur - in fact, most people will never see them.
 You may instead spot 'flea dirt' (which is actually flea faeces!) within the fur over your dog's rump or under your cat's chin.
 Make sure to keep your pet protected all Spring long with a reputable flea preventative like Nexgard, Bravecto, or Revolution Plus.
 Learn more about fleas and their life cycle.